 - A new 33,000-square-foot center for academic life at New College opened in fall 2011.
-The most significant academic building to be constructed in nearly 20 years, it is home to 10 classrooms, a computer lab, 45 faculty offices and a lushly landscaped central plaza connecting to the adjacent library.
+The LEED-certified building is home to 10 classrooms, a computer lab, 45 faculty offices and a lushly landscaped central plaza connecting to the adjacent library.

 Chinese Language & Culture

 German Studies/German Language and Literature

 International & Area Studies (including East Asian Studies and European Studies)

 Russian Language and Literature